firefox-containers-helper/firefox-containers-helper/README.md

 ## Repository source code changes

 * This repository used to be hosted on GitLab.
 For all releases before and including v0.0.10, please use the [GitLab releases page](https://gitlab.com/icode331/firefox-containers-helper), or use the [official Firefox Addons Store URL](https://addons.mozilla.org/addon/containers-helper).
 * As of 2022-01-23, this repository has moved between accounts, but is still owned by the same person.
-Just doing a litle cleanup.
+Just doing a little cleanup.

 ## Attributions